Cplacke/box-plot-svg/README.md

 ```

 ### Config Object
-The default config for generating a box plot are below and can be modified to fit your needs, all units are in units of percent
+The default config for generating a box plot are below and can be modified to fit your needs, all units are in percent of total image

 ```js
 const defaultConfig = {